51-aditya/Hackathon/README.md

 1. Clone the repository or download the zip file.
 2. Create a virtual enviornment and activate it. (optional)
-3. Install the dependicies using 'pip install -r requirements.txt'
+3. Install the dependicies using `pip install -r requirements.txt`
 4. Run the app using `streamlit run home.py`

 ## Project description